tykiww/CV/_posts/2019-02-05-Comparing-Clustering-Methods.md

     ## [1] 50  72  28
     ## [1] 50  100

 With unsupervised learning, we have to be very careful in our approach with data.
-We have been able to take a look at a few methods.
-Hopefully we can get a chance to do even more.
+It's more of an art than anything else.
+Sometimes clustering takes a bit to get used to, however, it will be a useful tool for any type of segmentation analysis!